 - i.
-Refunds begin to be issued within 14 days after the disbursement date. - ii.
+Refunds will be issued on the same day as the disbursement date. - ii.
 All funds issued to you by Paul Mitchell The School Salt Lake City through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.